lyzs90/booking-validation/README.md

 # Booking Validation Module

-This module is for answering [Smove's](https://www.smove.sg/) Booking Validation Problem, which seeks a single permutation for a sequence of car bookings to minimise the total number of relocations.
+This module contains helpers to obtain a single permutation for a sequence of car bookings to minimise the total number of relocations.
 Relocations occur when the car has to be moved for the next booking.

 ## Getting started